-Receive a complimentary Yu-Be Lip Therapy with any storewide order!
-CODE: YUBELIP - see all offers
+Receive a complimentary Nugg Soothing Face Mask with orders $50+ storewide!
+CODE: SOOTHMASK - see all offers

 Gold flake blotting papers!
 A 300 year old Japanese beauty secret for a petal fresh complexion revealed.
 Removes excess oil and sweat without disturbing makeup or stealing moisture from the skin.
 A powder and primer alternative that improves the wear of makeup.
 For all skin types: oily, normal, dry & sensitive.
 Fragrance-free.
 Powder-free.
 Oil-free.
 All-natural, biodegradable.
 No animal testing.
 Handmade in Japan.